gTahidi/Procure/README.md

     npm run dev
     ```
 3. The frontend application will typically be available at `http://localhost:5173` (or another port specified by SvelteKit).

-Once both the backend and frontend servers are running, you should be able to access the Procurement System application in your web browser via the frontend's URL.